thevpc/nuts/website/.dir-template/src/docs/concepts/filesystem.md

 The **Standalone strategy**   is indeed provided mainly for Roaming workspaces that can be shared, copied, moved to other locations.
 A single root folder will contain all of the Store Locations.

 As an example, in "Standalone Strategy", the configuration folder for the artifact net.vpc.app:netbeans-launcher#1.2.4 in the default workspace in a Linux environment is

 ```
 home/me/.config/nuts/default-workspace/config/id/net/vpc/app/netbeans-launcher/1.2.4/
 ```

 And the log file "app.log" for the same artifact in the workspace named "personal" in the same Linux environment is located at

 ```
 /home/me/.config/nuts/default-workspace/log/id/net/vpc/app/netbeans-launcher/1.2.4/
 ```

 You can see here that the following folder will contain ALL the data files of the workspace.

 ```
 /home/me/.config/nuts/default-workspace
 ```

 whereas in the **Exploded strategy** the Store Location are "exploded" into multiple root folders.

 ## Custom Store Locations
-Of course, your able to configure separately each Store Location to meet your needs.
+Of course, you are able to configure separately each Store Location to meet your needs.

 ### Selecting strategies
 The following command will create an exploded workspace

 ```
 nuts -w my-workspace --exploded
 ```

-The following comman will create an standalone workspace
+The following command will create a standalone workspace

 ```
 nuts -w my-workspace --standalone
 ```

 ### Finer Customization
 The following command will create an exploded workspace and moves all config files to the SSD partition folder /myssd/myconfig

 ```
 nuts -w my-workspace --system-config-home=/myssd/myconfig
 ```

 You can type help for more details.

 ```
 nuts help
 ```